-To determine behavior of critical temperature which result in longitudinal expansion of the pipeline, which might cause upheaval buckling and failure.
+To determine behavior of critical temperature which result in longitudinal expansion of the pipeline, which might cause upheaval global buckling analysis and failure.

 FE software is used to model the pipe and to determine its buckling characteristic.
 To assess pipeline stability against the UHB, the uplift resistance of the soil is typically used as an input for mathematical modeling to determine a safe burial depth (H/D).